KoliPratibha8902/My_Learnin_Steps_Toward_Hadoop_/README.md

 ### Example Scenario without Code ###
 Imagine a scenario where we have a large dataset containing user logs from a website.
 We want to analyze this data to count the number of times each user visits the site.
 Here's how MapReduce and HDFS components would work together:

-Data Ingestion:
+**Data Ingestion**

-HDFS: The raw log data is stored in HDFS, distributed across multiple DataNodes.
+- HDFS: The raw log data is stored in HDFS, distributed across multiple DataNodes.
-NameNode: Keeps metadata about the file locations and structure.
+- NameNode: Keeps metadata about the file locations and structure.

-Processing with MapReduce:
+**Processing with MapReduce**

-InputSplit: The large log file is divided into smaller InputSplits.
+- InputSplit: The large log file is divided into smaller InputSplits.
-RecordReader: Reads each InputSplit and converts lines of logs into key-value pairs (user ID, 1).
+- RecordReader: Reads each InputSplit and converts lines of logs into key-value pairs (user ID, 1).
-Mapper: Processes each key-value pair and emits intermediate pairs (user ID, 1).
+- Mapper: Processes each key-value pair and emits intermediate pairs (user ID, 1).
-Combiner: Locally aggregates the counts for each user ID, emitting pairs like (user ID, total visits).
+- Combiner: Locally aggregates the counts for each user ID, emitting pairs like (user ID, total visits).
-Partitioner: Determines which Reducer will process each key, ensuring that all data for a user ID goes to the same Reducer.
+- Partitioner: Determines which Reducer will process each key, ensuring that all data for a user ID goes to the same Reducer.
-Shuffling and Sorting: Transfers and sorts the intermediate data by user ID.
+- Shuffling and Sorting: Transfers and sorts the intermediate data by user ID.
-Reducer: Aggregates the total visits for each user ID and outputs the final count.
+- Reducer: Aggregates the total visits for each user ID and outputs the final count.

-Data Output:
+**Data Output**

-HDFS: The final aggregated data (user ID, total visits) is stored back in HDFS for further analysis or reporting.
+- HDFS: The final aggregated data (user ID, total visits) is stored back in HDFS for further analysis or reporting.

 ## Learning Path:
 - Understand the basics of Hadoop and its ecosystem.